geocoder-php/geocoder-js/README.md

 Universal Geocoder is a TypeScript fork of [GeocoderJS](https://github.com/geocoder-php/geocoder-js), itself a port of the [Geocoder PHP](https://geocoder-php.org/) library.

-This library is platform agnostic: it is available either server-side (Node) or client-side (browsers, React Native).
+This library is platform agnostic: it is available either server-side (Node) or client-side (browsers, React Native, Electron).

 Installation
 ------------